-Subject: History Subject Leader: Gary Ward Year Group: 8 SUMMER TERM Topic Key Learning Points Key Vocabulary Assessments What was the impact of the First World War on the Home Front?
+Subject: History Subject Leader: Gary Ward Year Group: 8 SUMMER TERM Торіс Key Learning Points Key Vocabulary Assessments What was the impact of the First World War on the Home Front?
 Curriculum goal - Students will understand the impact of the war on the Home Front and how the 'Great War' is remembered.
 Students will: Understand the controversy about conscientious objectors Know about the contribution from imperial troops Understand the impact of DORA on the Home Front Know how the government used propaganda to maintain morale Know about the role of women in the war effort Understand the impact of the Treaty of Versailles on Germany.
-Know about ways in which we remember the war Conscription, conscientious objector, munitionettes, morale, propaganda, remembrance, armistice, reparations Knowledge checks as starters and plenaries End of module test: 1 Key terminology 2 Content knowledge 3 Source analysis Why did the Second World War happen? + What was Britain's experience of the war?
-Curriculum goal - Students will understand how the Second World War started and the impact of it on Britain Students will: Know about the communist revolution in Russia Understand the weakness of the League of Nations Know why Nazi Germany was able to strengthen Know how Dunkirk enabled Britain to avoid surrender Know how the RAF defeated the Luftwaffe in 1940 Understand interpretations of the Blitz Spirit Know the varied experiences of evacuation for children Know the role of Churchill as a war leader Understand the role Britain played in victory in 1945 Communism, revolution, nationalism, dictatorship, ideology, re-armament, aggression, pacifist, appeasement, blitz, myth, evacuation Knowledge checks as starters and plenaries End of module test: 1 Key terminology 2 Content knowledge 3 Source analysis
+Know about ways in which we remember the war Conscription, Conscientious objector, Munitionettes, Morale, Propaganda, Remembrance, Armistice, Reparations Knowledge checks as starters and plenaries End of module test: 1 Key terminology 2 Content knowledge 3 Long-term knowledge Why did dictatorships thrive between the wars?
+Curriculum goal - Students will understand how rival ideologies resulted in the rise of dictatorships in the 1920s and 1930s Students will: Understand how rival political ideologies divided the world Know how the Russian Revolution led to communist dictatorship Understand how Stalin's dictatorship went 'wrong' Know about life in the USA in the 'Roaring 20s' Know how the USA experienced the Great Depression ideology, democracy, dictatorship, economic depression, communism, capitalism, nationalism, police state Knowledge checks as starters and plenaries End of module test: 1 Key terminology 2 Content knowledge 3 Long-term knowledge